United Liberation Front of Asom: Activities

-On June 2010, in a IED blast claimed by ULFA at Goalpara, killed five CRPF jawans and injured 33.
+In June 2010, in an IED blast claimed by ULFA at Goalpara, killed five CRPF jawans and injured 33.

 In November 2017, in a joint attack by ULFA-NSCN (K), it ambushed and killed 3 jawans and injured 4 at Pengeri area of Tinsukia District.

 Economic subversion

 The ULFA has claimed responsibility for bombings of economic targets like crude oil pipelines, freight trains and government buildings, including a 7 August 2005 attack on oil pipelines in Assam.
 ULFA carried out a bombing and destruction of a five million-liter petrol reservoir at Digboi refinery in Tinsukia, with an estimated property loss of 200 million rupees.
 On the same day, they also damaged a gas pipeline in the oil district of Tinsukia.

 Recruitment

 In the initial years of the ULFA movement, cadres were recruited from rural areas as well as from many towns in Lower Assam, Northern and Upper Assam and middle Assam districts.
 One of the most popular ULFA leaders of all time, the late Heerak Jyoti Mahanta hailed from a place which is just a few kilometres from Guwahati.
 However, with the educated Assamese urban middle class becoming increasingly sceptical of ULFA's method of functioning, the ULFA targeted the remote villages and the predominantly backward areas of predominantly marginalised indigenous communities for recruitment.
 According to intelligence sources, the Paresh Baruah faction of the Ulfa, which have been continuously raising its voice against the ongoing peace process being initiated by the Arabinda Rajkhowa faction, is engaged in a massive recruitment drive in the rural areas of Dibrugarh, Tinsukia, Sivasagar, Lakhimpur and Nalbari districts of Assam.
 The Ulfa also has strong following among the Naga people in Assam.